CryptoLions/EOS-Network-monitor/README.md

-# EOS-Testnet-monitor
+# EOS Testnet monitor
 This tool helps monitor EOS BP nodes

 To use, change node list in bps.js to your.

-please add line to all nodes config.ini:
+please add line to config.ini for all nodes:
 access-control-allow-origin = *
-To allow easy eos testnet monitor access
+to allow access to monitor

 Example: http://jungle.cryptolions.io:9898/nodes/